CuriousLearnerExplorer/Distributed_Logistic_Regression/README.txt

    node_i communicates their estimates to the centre, which processes it (formally while handling the l1-regularization) and then communicates a consensus solution uniformly back.

+For now we prefer the second structure, as although we need to introduce one more node for the centre, the individual node_i-updates can be implemented in parallel.

+Model: